 Budget concerns, a cost-cutting straightjacket.

 Of course, in principle, you know you need to establish the RTOs and RPOs that are right for your systems and applications.
 But budget is always a factor.
 In terms of RPO, you simply may not have the necessary funds allocated to your IT department to successfully back up all your data as frequently as needed.
-Infrastructure and people costs can gobble up dollars quickly, and limit how many resources you can commit to a backup solution capable of supporting RPOs of minutes.
+Infrastructure and people costs can gobble up dollars quickly, and limit how many resources you can commit to an enterprise backup solution capable of supporting RPOs of minutes.

 Unfortunately, to meet these budget restrictions, many organizations are forced to give a back seat to performance.
 It’s a case of the old “penny wise and pound foolish” recipe for disaster.
 Tightening the purse strings may look wise in the short term, often with executive-level backing, but it can later hurt a company badly.